Skip to main content

 Trade-Off

 Employer-sponsored programs are free upfront but commit you to one carrier for 6–12 months, often in OTR (over-the-road) routes.
 If home time and flexibility matter to you, a private school gives you more options after licensing.
+See our overview of free CDL training options in Texas.

 Financing Options